Aluminum Cups

 Televisions

 Televisions are very difficult and expensive to recycle because of the heavy metals and glass.
-In Ohio, there is not a ban on placing televisions in the regular trash but recycling options do exist.
-Locally, Best Buy stores accept TVs year-round and charge a fee based on size.
+In Ohio, there is no ban on placing televisions in the regular trash but recycling options exist.
+Locally, retailers accept TVs year-round and charge a fee based on size.
 The District holds seasonal special collection events for a fee.

 Textiles